In this beautiful homily for 3rd Sunday of Advent, Year B, Father Hanly helps us understand the importance of Gaudete Sunday.

 But the penitential season, for instance, of Lent, can be very, very, very difficult.
 Why?
 Because it ends with the crucifixion of our Saviour, and there’s a lot of pain and wonder about how this could have happened.

-But we are in a penitential season that is recalling, at the end of it, the birth of the child, the birth of the baby, and this, of course, is something to rejoice and be happy and be filled with wonder and joy.
+But we are in a penitential season that is recalling, at the end of it, the birth of the Child, the birth of the baby, and this, of course, is something to rejoice and be happy and be filled with wonder and joy.

 So we begin, even during this penitential season, to celebrate all these kind of Christmas parties and that.
 And every year, the pastor might say, “Well, you’re not supposed to celebrate those things at this time.”
-But it’s okay.

 Because we can’t, we’re so excited about Christmas coming, and everyone has these incredibly happy feelings about Christmas, that we just have to let everyone express it, maybe with a little bit more joy than, say, Lent and fasts.